BenSernau/Metroidvania-Pathfinder/README.md

 This desktop application models video game “dungeon” layouts as unweighted undirected graphs to evaluate traversal strategies with breadth-first search (BFS) and depth-first search (DFS).
 The tool outputs traversal steps and reports iteration counts for both types of search.

+## Purpose

+This project demonstrates:
+- Graph-based modeling
+- Application of traversal algorithms
+- Clear technical documentation for algorithm-driven systems

+It is a learninhg tool as well as a documentation sample.

 ## Problem Definition

 In terms of fundamental design, a game’s dungeons are little beyond unweighted undirected graphs.
 There are 2 primary options to visit all nodes in such a simple graph: depth-first search (DFS) or breadth-first search (BFS).